 We use lots of treat rewards, praise and petting.
-We try not to use what we label in veterinary medicine as "brutacaine," where you get a procedure done by brute force.
+We try not to get a procedure done by brute force.
 We would much rather bribe a dog with peanut butter or cheese whiz to trim the nails than to need 3 people piled on top of the frightened, struggling animal to hold it down.

 We use pheromones a lot nowadays.
-Adaptil contains a pheromone that smells like a mother dog when she is nursing puppies.
+Adaptil[TM] contains a pheromone that smells like a mother dog when she is nursing puppies.
 It's a comforting, reassuring smell to a dog, whether or not they actually remember nursing from their mother.
 Wearing a bandana sprayed with Adaptil during a veterinary visit can keep a dog much more calm and relaxed.
 The doctors and techs can spray Adaptil on our lab coats so we smell calming to our patients.
 We also have diffusers in the exam rooms and kennel areas that release Adaptil into the air.